sandeepthukral/qa-skill-showcase/README.md

-# geophy-qa-skill-showcase
+# qa-skill-showcase

 ## About
-This is my attempt at the QA Skill Showcase for geoPhy
+This is my attempt at the QA Skill Showcase

 ## Requirements
 - Git